priyaraj7/curriculum/project-example/week-9/eventonica/eventonica-postgres.md

    export default router;
    ```

    Post is used to add new data into database.
 Pay attention to the `async` and `await` keywords, since node.js is interacting with external PostgreSQL database.
 Deconstruct the data in request body.
-Interact with the database by db.one() with SQL command, where $1, $2 corresponds to the parameters in `[user.name, user.email]`. `RETURNING *` is used to get useful information about the results and the results can be displayed by `res.send()`.
+Interact with the database by db.one() with SQL command, where $1 and $2 corresponds to the parameters in `[user.name, user.email]`. `RETURNING *` is used to get useful information about the results and the results can be displayed by `res.send()`.

    ```js
    /* Add users listing. */